-The State provides post-employment health care to its employees and eligible dependents and, according to census data as of July 1, 2021, covers benefits for 64,820 employees, retirees and beneficiaries.
+The State provides post-employment health care to its employees and eligible dependents and, according to census data as of July 1, 2023, covers benefits for 66,659 employees, retirees and beneficiaries.
 In fiscal 2018, the State began accounting for other postemployment benefits ("OPEB") according to GASB Statement No. 74, Financial Reporting for Postemployment Benefits Other Than Pension Plans.

 The State began pre-funding the obligation in 2002 with lump sum payments and contributions based on a percentage of payroll.
 Since 2007, payroll contributions have been consistently appropriated and lump sum payments from either abandoned property revenues or Medicare Part D subsidies, or both, have been contributed.
 The schedule of funding progress, shown below, describes how the Plan is funded and how the status has changed over the past several years.
 Starting in 2017, the discount rate follows the 20-year Bond Buyer rate.
-The discount rate was reduced from 2.21% to 2.16%.
+As of June 30, 2023, the discount rate was 3.65%.

-Schedule of Funding Progress Post-Retirement Health Plan June 30, 2022 (\$ in millions)
+Schedule of Funding Progress Post-Retirement Health Plan June 30, 2023